KristianBalaj/audit-report-template/linked-files/disclaimer.md

 # Disclaimer

 ## Warranty Disclaimer

-The following report is presented without any guarantee or warranty.
-The report lists all the issues found by MLabs during the Audit process.
+The following report is presented without any guaranty or warranty.
+The following report lists all the issues found by MLabs during the Audit process.
+Corrections, such as the cancellation of incorrectly reported issues may arise.
+MLabs advises against making business decisions base on the following report.

+The report focuses on the technical implementation, in comparison to the specification provided by the client, the project's contractors, and subcontractors.
+The report is not meant to assess the business validity, the design, financial viability, or suitability of the product.